 Since our founding in 1969, St. Camillus’ mission has been to provide high-quality services and facilities emphasizing the rehabilitation of individuals to their maximum potential.
 The importance of the human spirit drives all we do.
 We are dedicated to caring for life and helping individuals achieve their highest possible level of independence.
-As one of the largest rehabilitation facilities in Central New York, The Centers at St. Camillus is widely known for its community of teams which stand firmly – and with great concern and caring – behind each person in our care.
+As one of the largest rehabilitation facilities in Central New York, St. Camillus is widely known for its community of teams which stand firmly – and with great concern and caring – behind each person in our care.

-The Centers at St. Camillus is a non-denominational, not-for-profit organization dedicated to caring for life through a broad range of health care services.
+St. Camillus is a non-denominational, not-for-profit organization dedicated to caring for life through a broad range of health care services.

 To be the provider of choice for compassionate and innovative care.